Startr/WEB-Sage.Education/src/posts/blog/en/2025-08-24-crafting-effective-system-prompts-a-teachers-guide.md

 - - -

+A strong system prompt combines **role identity**, **context**, and **action-oriented tasks** to produce focused, high-quality outputs.

 ### Basic Steps:

 **1. DEFINE THE ROLE**

-Who is your AI?
+*Who is your AI?
+Assign a specific identity.*

-* Establish a clear persona and/or tone
-* Specify the context (audience, specific subject, topics, and grade levels)
+This establishes:

+* Tone and personality  (e.g. friendly tutor, science mentor)
+* Expertise focus (e.g. expert, highly trained)
+* Output style (e.g. mentor, socratic)

 **2. SET THE CONTEXT**
-What tasks do you want your AI to do?

-* Define the task using clear action verbs like "Explain," "Create," "Provide,"  "Generate"
-* Give instructions by providing concise guidelines of what you want the end product to be.
+*Who are you making this AI for?
+Identify the context and environment.*

+This establishes:

+* Target audience (e.g. grade level, subject, specific needs)
+* Topic scope and background (e.g. how experienced are students in this topic)
+* Specific environment or situation (e.g. homework help, classroom discussion)

-**3. SET THE TASKS AS A SEQUENCE OF ACTIONS**
+**3. SET THE TASK UP AS A SEQUENCE OF ACTIONS**

-What tasks do you want your AI to do?
+*What tasks do you want your AI to do?
+State the tasks explicitly.*

-* Define the task using clear action verbs like "Explain," "Create," "Provide,"  "Generate"
-* Give instructions by providing concise guidelines of what you want the end product to be.
+This establishes:

+* Guidelines with clear action (e.g. explain, create, generate, simplify)
+* Output deliverables (e.g. bullet points, markdown)

 - - -

 ### **More Detailed Tips:**